Michael Phelps' trainer says Phelps still has the one trait that separates him from everybody else

-Michael Phelps is in his fifth and (probably) final Olympic Games a career that has made him the most decorated Olympian in history.
+When Michael Phelps takes the blocks in Rio de Janeiro this summer, it will mark the fifth and final Olympic Games for the most decorated Olympian in history.

-And since his return, Phelps hasn’t missed a beat, swimming the fastest 200-meter individual medley, 100-meter butterfly, and 200-meter butterfly at the 2015 U.S. National Championships.

 It’s easy to look at Phelps’ long run of success — especially since he’s returned so seamlessly — and chalk it up to his physical gifts.
-He is 6-foot-4 and has a 6-foot-7 wingspan.
+He is 6’4″ and has a 6’7″ wingspan..
 He weighs a lean 194 pounds, with just 5% body fat.
 His double-jointed, size-14 feet have never not been compared to flippers.
-Most famously, he ate close to 12,000 calories a day during training leading up to the 2008 Olympics.
+Most famously, he ate close to 12,000 calories per day during training leading up to the 2008 Olympics.

 Robinson has worked with Phelps since 2004, and said the biggest change he’s seen in Phelps over this 12-year stretch is that Phelps has become increasingly focused on the fine-tuning.